Supervision Accelerates Pre-training in Contrastive Semi-Supervised Learning of Visual Representations: Additional experiments for SimCLR + cross-entropy (CIFAR10)

+\paragraph{Experimental setup.} Our training setup for SimCLR + cross-entropy on CIFAR10 is identical to that used in Section~\ref{sec:experiments} for SimCLR + \putalg.
+Specifically, we use a single V100 GPU and 10 CPU cores.
+We use a learning-rate of $1.0$, momentum $0.9$, weight decay $10^{-6}$, and temperature $0.5$.
+These hyper-parameters are tuned for SimCLR~\citep{chen2020simple}, and we also apply them to the SimCLR + cross-entropy combination.

+We use a batch-size of 256 (512 contrastive samples) for SimCLR.
+When implementing the SimCLR + cross-entropy combination, we set out to keep the cost per-iteration roughly the same as the baseline, so we use a smaller unsupervised batch-size of 128 (256 contrastive samples) and use a supervised batch-size of 280 (sampling 28 images from each of the 10 classes in the labeled data set).
+Note that we only sample images from the available set of labeled data to compute the cross-entropy loss in each iteration.

+We turn off the cross-entropy loss after the first 100 epochs and revert back to completely self-supervised learning for the remaining 400 epochs of pre-training to avoid overfitting to the small fraction of available labeled data.\footnote{The only exception to this rule is the set of experiments where $100\%$ of the training data is labeled, in which case we keep \putalg on for the entire 500 epochs.}

-\paragraph{Results.} Figure~\ref{sub-fig:simclr-cifar10-le} shows the convergence of SimCLR with various amounts of labeled data, both in terms of epochs (left sub-figure) and in terms of computation (right sub-figure).
-Figure~\ref{sub-fig:sunset-cifar10-le} shows the convergence of the SimCLR + \putalg combination with various amounts of labeled data, both in terms of epochs (left sub-figure) and in terms of computation (right sub-figure).
-Figure~\ref{sub-fig:acc-diff-cifar10-le} shows the improvement in Top 1 test accuracy of the linear classifier throughout training (relative to SimCLR) when using \putalg.
-Not only does \putalg accelerate training from a sample efficiency point of view (as much as a 10\% improvement in test-accuracy within the first 50 epochs, cf.~Figure~\ref{sub-fig:acc-diff-cifar10-le}), but it also leads to better models at the end of training.
-Figure~\ref{sub-fig:macc-diff-cifar10-le} shows the amount of computation saved by the SimCLR + \putalg combination in reaching the best SimCLR accuracy.
+\paragraph{Results.} Figure~\ref{sub-fig:simclr-s4l-cifar10} shows the convergence of SimCLR with various amounts of labeled data, both in terms of epochs (left sub-figure) and in terms of computation (right sub-figure).
+Both the sample efficiency and computational efficiency of SimCLR improve with the availability of labeled data, even if labeled data is only used for fine-tuning.

+Figure~\ref{sub-fig:s4l-cifar10} shows the convergence of the SimCLR + cross-entropy combination with various amounts of labeled data, both in terms of epochs (left sub-figure) and in terms of computation (right sub-figure).
+Epochs are counted with respect to the number of passes through the unsupervised data-loader.
+We observe a similar trend in the SimCLR + cross-entropy combination, where both the sample efficiency and computational efficiency improve with the availability of labeled data.

+Figure~\ref{sub-fig:acc-diff-s4l-cifar10} shows the improvement in Top 1 test accuracy throughout training (relative to SimCLR) when using cross-entropy.
+Similarly to \putalg, we see that cross-entropy accelerates training from a sample efficiency point of view, and also leads to better models at the end of training.

+Figure~\ref{sub-fig:macc-diff-s4l-cifar10} shows the amount of computation saved by the SimCLR + cross-entropy combination in reaching the best SimCLR accuracy.
 There are two x-axes in this figure.
-The top shows the petaflops saved and the bottom shows the number of model updates saved to reach the best SimCLR test accuracy. \putalg saves computation for any given amount of supervised samples.
+The top shows the petaflops saved and the bottom shows the number of model updates saved to reach the best SimCLR test accuracy.
+Similarly to \putalg, cross-entropy saves computation for any given amount of supervised samples.
+These results provide further evidence for our hypothesis, namely, that leveraging labeled data during self-supervised pre-training can accelerate convergence.